How to use CodeGrade as a student¶

 Using CodeGrade as a student is easy and offers you the ability to get a lot more feedback and optionally automated test results.

-- Scroll down and click (or drag and drop) to upload your files.
-You can either upload files, or an archive (such as a zip or tar).
-Archives are automatically extracted by CodeGrade.
+- You can either drag and drop files onto the upload field or select them via your browser’s file picker dialog.
+You can either upload separate files, or an archive (such as a zip or tar).
+Archives are automatically extracted (but archives contained in other archives are not).

 - Press submit.